 Diabetic Nephropathy (Kidney Disease)

-Kidney function stabilizes as stem cells reduce glomerular inflammation and promote podocyte repair. eGFR often improves in patients with early-stage diabetic nephropathy.
+Kidney function stabilizes as stem cells reduce glomerular inflammation and promote podocyte repair.
+In a randomized trial (NEPHSTROM, 2023), MSC therapy slowed the rate of kidney-function (eGFR) decline versus placebo in type-2 patients with progressive diabetic kidney disease.

 Diabetic Retinopathy